BlackMetalz/blackmetalz.github.io/content/k8s-networking-p2.md

     - eBPF Functionality:
         - eBPF programs attached to networking hooks can direct packets to the correct backend pod without relying on iptables.
         - Example: A packet arriving for ClusterIP is intercepted by an eBPF program, which selects a pod backend based on a consistent hash algorithm and forwards the packet directly.

+More example can be found in here: [replacing_iptables_with_ebpf](https://archive.fosdem.org/2020/schedule/event/replacing_iptables_with_ebpf/attachments/slides/3622/export/events/attachments/replacing_iptables_with_ebpf/slides/3622/Cilium_FOSDEM_2020.pdf)

 ### Common commands of cilium
 ```